anjalisilva/MPLNClust/README.md

 ### Updating MPLNClust

-Because MPLNClust is available under version control (git), you can easily get updates and the latest additions to MPLNClust, by simply typing the following command in the MPLNClust directory:
+Get the updates and the latest additions to MPLNClust by typing the following command in the  MPLNClust directory:

 ```bash
 git pull